loiluongit/formula-x/README.md

       label: "Policy Start Date",
       description: "Start date of policy"
    },
-   // new parameters can be added
+   //New parameters can be added
 ]
 ```

 ### Context
-This is an data object, that includes some data fields as Parameter mention
+This is a data object, that includes some data fields as Parameter mention

 ```
 {